Sponsoring a girl with Compassion provides her with food, clean water, shelter, clothing, access to educational resources and medical care.

 How to sponsor a girl

-1. Start your sponsorship journey by choosing a girl waiting for a sponsor on our website and sponsoring her for £28 a month.
+1. Start your sponsorship journey by choosing a girl waiting for a sponsor on our website.

 2. You’ll soon receive a beautiful Welcome Pack through the post with a photo of your sponsored child, plus everything you need to write your first letter.

-3. Over time, you’ll see the difference you’re making through your sponsored child’s letters and photos, you’ll receive regular updates and your letter writing will help encourage and empower a young life.
+3. Over time, you’ll see the difference you’re making through your sponsored child’s letters and photos, you’ll receive regular updates, and your letter writing will help encourage a young life.
 You can also pray for your sponsored child and their family.
-Your sponsorship money will enable your sponsored girl to be educated, fed, protected, and empowered.
+Your sponsorship money will enable your sponsored girl to receive educational support, be fed, protected, and extend a loving support network around her.